cyverse-gis/suas-metadata/Calliope/README.md

 - [Settings](./Settings.md) - This tab lets you specify various settings, such as date and time format.

 Each tab is described in detail if clicked on.

+### Developer's Documentation

+If you would like to work on this project an outline of the code structure can be found [here](./DeveloperDocumentation.md).